Mhmdelthokaby/Mhmdelthokaby/README.md

 Certainly!
-Here’s a version of your GitHub profile bio that includes icons for your skills:
+Here’s your GitHub profile bio with the skills for each category listed in one line:

 ---